 Following the meeting, a Twitter spokesperson instructed NBC News that “Jack had a positive assembly with the President of the United States today on the president’s invitation.
 They discussed Twitter’s commitment to shielding the health of the general public communication in advance of the 2020 U.S. Elections and efforts underway to respond to the opioid disaster.”

-Trump’s wonderful assessment of the assembly represented a reversal from his mindset toward the organization simply hours earlier than, on Tuesday morning, while he used his private Twitter account to criticize the tech giant.
+Trump’s wonderful assessment of the assembly represented a reversal from his mindset toward the organization simply hours earlier, on Tuesday morning, while he used his private Twitter account to criticize the tech giant.

-There isn’t any evidence to guide Trump’s declare that Twitter is “very discriminatory,” or that it is “hard for people to join up.”
-Trump’s allegation that Twitter is “continuously taking humans off the list,” likewise seems to be unfounded, despite the fact that the website online does take steps to cast off computerized accounts that impersonate real people, known as bots.
-It became also uncertain precisely what Trump was referring to by means of, “Big proceedings from many people.”
+There isn’t any evidence to guide Trump’s declaration that Twitter is “very discriminatory,” or that it is “hard for people to join up.”
+Trump’s allegation that Twitter is “continuously taking humans off the list,” likewise seems to be unfounded, even though the website online does take steps to cast off computerized accounts that impersonate real people, known as bots.
+It also became uncertain precisely what Trump was referring to using, “Big proceedings from many people.”

 In response to similar criticism from Trump in March, the agency said, “We implement the Twitter policies impartially for all customers, regardless of their historical past or political affiliation.”

-Over the course of a day, Trump’s Twitter subjects can vary from extreme overseas coverage topics like the North Korean nuclear talks to small scale domestic political rivalries.
+Over a day, Trump’s Twitter subjects can vary from extreme overseas coverage topics like the North Korean nuclear talks to small-scale domestic political rivalries.

-The social media platform turned into instrumental in driving Trump’s meteoric upward thrust thru the ranks of Republican politics.
-In 2015 and 2016, Trump’s blunt, outspoken tweets helped him to interrupt through a crowded Republican primary discipline to win the celebration’s presidential nomination and from there, the White House.
+The social media platform turned into instrumental in driving Trump’s meteoric upward thrust through the ranks of Republican politics.
+In 2015 and 2016, Trump’s blunt, outspoken tweets helped him to emerge from a crowded Republican primary discipline to win the party’s presidential nomination and from there, the White House.